Stop comparing yourself to others.

 Right, now that I have got that message off my chest – I am off to post that Insta Picture of my Meditation Journal.

 What pictures make your heart smile?
-Post on Insta or FaceBook with hashtag #iloveitsoipostit and I will come and give it some love. 🙂
+Post them on Insta or FaceBook with hashtag #iloveitsoipostit and I will come and give it some love. 🙂

 THANKS FOR READING – DHARMA ROCKS Xx